 - History of stroke

 - Head injury

-It’s not clear whether treating these conditions might lessen your risk for BPPV.
+It’s not clear if treating these conditions might reduce your risk for BPPV.

 What are the symptoms of benign paroxysmal positional vertigo?

 - A feeling of spinning (vertigo)

 - Trouble with balance